Analyze clinical, translational, and basic science data quickly and powerfully with Gardner, the CRI’s high performance computing cluster.

 FREQUENTLY ASKED QUESTIONS

-Q: What credentials do I need to use the Gardner cluster?
+Q: What credentials do I need to use the Randi cluster?

 A: A BSD account or collaborator account is required to request access to CRI resources.
 Learn more about BSD accounts and passwords here.

-Q: Are those working with basic science (non-human) data required to complete HIPAA training in order to use Gardner?
+Q: Are those working with basic science (non-human) data required to complete HIPAA training in order to use Randi?

 A: No, HIPAA training is not required for scientists working with basic science data.

-Q: How can I get technical help with Gardner?
+Q: How can I get technical help with Randi?

 Mike Jarsulic is a graduate of the University of Pittsburgh and has been with the CRI since September 2012.
 He previously worked at the Bettis Atomic Power Laboratory, where he was a scientific programmer focused on modernizing thermal/hydraulic design software before moving into HPC.
 Mike is well-versed in a variety of programming languages including Fortran, C/C++, Java, and Perl.
 His other interests in HPC include distributed memory programming, compiler optimizations, and long-term reproducibility of results.